proofpoint-mlariz/rundeck-system/commands/info/README.md

-The *system-info* command uses the /api/system/info API to get the instance's system info.
+The *info* command uses the /api/system/info API to get the instance's system info.
 Output can be returned in two formats: xml, or profile (default)

 To access the rundeck server, you can set environment variables rather than set command line options to specify --url, --user, --password.